NathanDang97/Human-Activity-Recognition-Using-CSI-and-Deep-Learning/README.md

 # Human Activity Recognition Using CSI and Deep Learning

+## 🧠 Overview
-## 🔍 Goal
+### Project Goal
-This project implements a deep learning-based system to classify human activities using Wi-Fi Channel State Information (CSI) data.
-The dataset used is from Figshare and includes CSI values along with activity labels.
+This project builds a deep learning model to recognize human activities based on Wi-Fi Channel State Information (CSI) data.
+Using CSI enables contactless activity recognition without relying on wearable sensors.
+We implement a full pipeline, from loading and visualizing CSI signals, to building and training a CNN-LSTM model, to fine-tuning and evaluating performance.
+The project is structured for educational purposes, aiming to help learners understand how to process time-series signal data for classification tasks.

-## 🧠 Project Goals
-- Preprocess CSI data and align it with activity labels.
-- Train a CNN-LSTM model for multi-class activity classification.
-- Evaluate performance and explore enhancements using bounding box data.
+### Project Structure
+- 📈 CSI Data Visualization: Explore signal patterns using heatmaps and subcarrier plots.
+- 🧹 Data Preprocessing: Normalize and reshape CSI data into suitable input for neural networks.
+- 🧠 Model Architecture: CNN-LSTM hybrid model capturing spatial and temporal signal features.
+- 🏋️ Training and Fine-Tuning: Training loop, evaluation metrics, and simple fine-tuning for demonstration.
+- 📊 Evaluation: Test set accuracy and confusion matrix to assess classification performance.

 ## 📁 Dataset